MatrixManAtYrService/resume/personality/index.md

 -------

-Here is a list of things that I like
+Here is a list of things that I like.

 - open source things
 - [IPFS](https://ipfs.io/)